1. About diphenhydramine

-If you've bought diphenhydramine or any medicine containing diphenhydramine from a pharmacy or supermarket, follow the instructions that come with the packet, or ask a pharmacist for advice.
+If you've bought diphenhydramine or any medicine containing diphenhydramine from a pharmacy, follow the instructions that come with the packet, or ask a pharmacist for advice.

-The instructions will be different, depending on the type of diphenhydramine you buy - and the other medicines it's mixed with.
+The instructions will be different depending on the type of medicine you buy, and the other medicines it's mixed with.

 If you're aged over 65, start with the lower dose, as you may be more likely to get side effects.

-- Cough and cold symptoms - diphenhydramine comes mixed with other medicines to treat the symptoms of coughs and colds.
-It comes as tablets, capsules and as a liquid that you swallow.
+Diphenhydramine comes mixed with other medicines to treat the symptoms of coughs and colds.
+It comes as tablets and as a liquid that you swallow.
 The usual dose depends on the type of medicine you're taking.
 Check the instructions on the packaging carefully, or ask your doctor or pharmacist if you're unsure.

-You can take diphenhydramine tablets, capsules and liquid with or without food.
+You can take diphenhydramine tablets and liquid with or without food.

-Always take your diphenhydramine tablets or capsules with a drink of water.
+Always take your diphenhydramine tablets with a drink of water.
 Swallow them whole.
 Do not chew them.

-Liquid medicines containing diphenhydramine come with a plastic syringe or spoon to help you measure out the right dose.
-If you don't have a syringe or spoon, ask your pharmacist for one.
-Do not use a kitchen teaspoon as you won't get the right amount.
+Liquid medicines containing diphenhydramine come with a plastic syringe or spoon to help you measure the right dose.
+If you do not have a syringe or spoon, ask your pharmacist for one.
+Do not use a kitchen teaspoon as it will not measure the right amount.